 The information on this page aims to provide you with some useful links and tools that can help you manage and develop your communications effectively.
 There are also some useful tools highlighted by this article from BOND.

-The way we talk about international development and our partners has a huge impact.
+The way we talk about global solidarity projects (formerly international development) and our partners has a huge impact.

 Research suggests that not only is this morally wrong and disrespectful to our partners, but also worsens public attitudes to international development.